 Contraindications*: This herb should not be used by those with diarrhea or those with no true Heat signs.

-In Traditional Chinese Medicine (TCM), swallow-wort roots are plants that belong to the 'Herbs that clear Heat and dry Dampness' category.
+In Traditional Chinese Medicine (TCM), Bai Wei belongs to the 'Herbs that clear Heat and dry Dampness' category.
 Herbs in this category are used to clear inflammatory and infectious conditions, referred to as 'Internal Heat' in TCM.
 This is why most of the herbs in this category will have both antibacterial and antiviral properties.
 In TCM one has too much 'Internal Heat' in their body as a result of a deficiency of 'Yin' (which is Cold in nature, see our explanation on Yin and Yang) or, more commonly, an Excess of Yang (Hot in nature).
 Herbs that clear Heat and dry Dampness treat the latter while, at the same time, relieving the body of excess Dampness.
 As such they tend to be Cold or Neutral in nature.

-As suggested by its category swallow-wort roots are plants that are Cold in nature.
-This means that swallow-wort roots typically help people who have too much 'Heat' in their body.
+As suggested by its category Bai Wei is Cold in nature.
+This means that Bai Wei typically helps people who have too much 'Heat' in their body.
 Balance between Yin and Yang is a key health concept in TCM.
 Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition swallow-wort roots can help restore a harmonious balance between Yin and Yang.
+Depending on your condition Bai Wei can help restore a harmonious balance between Yin and Yang.

-Swallow-wort roots also taste Bitter and Salty.
+Bai Wei also tastes Bitter and Salty.
 The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like swallow-wort roots tend to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
+Bitter ingredients like Bai Wei tends to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
 On the other hand Salty ingredients tend to have a draining effect in the body because they clear accumulations, remove Phlegm and soften hard lumps.

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such swallow-wort roots are thought to target the Stomach, the Kidney and the Liver.
-In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
+As such Bai Wei is thought to target the Kidney, the Liver and the Stomach.
+According to TCM, the Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
+The Liver on the other hand is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
+It also takes a leading role in balancing our emotions.
+The Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
-The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
-It also takes a leading role in balancing our emotions.

 The extract of blackend swallowwort root can up-regulate the expression of vascular endothelial growth factor –C (VEGF-C), VEGF-A and lymphatic vessel endothelial HA receptor-1, to promote liver angiogenesis of mice with partial hepatectomy.1